The oldest public wildflower garden in the United States

 Below: 1st photo - The sturdy stem is usually grooved and slightly angled.
 2nd photo - A basal leaf with its long stalk and coarsely toothed leaf.
 3rd photo - The dry oblong cypsela that has about 10 ribs on the sides but no fluffy pappus.

-Naturalized from European descent, Oxeye Daisy is found in Minnesota mostly in counties that are east of a diagonal line running SE to NW.
+Naturalized from European descent, Oxeye Daisy is found in Minnesota mostly in counties that are east of a diagonal line running from the SE from Fillmore County NW to Norman County.
 Leucanthemum vulgare is the only species of Leucanthemum commonly found in Minnesota.
 In North America the species is usually found throughout.
 It was first collected in Minnesota in Hennepin County in 1878.
-The Giant Daisy, Leucanthemella serotina, is also known to be present in the state, but rarely found.
+The Giant Daisy, Leucanthemella serotina, is also known to be present in the state, but only found in Cass and St. Louis Counties (2019).

 Noxious: Another claim to fame is that it is considered in Minnesota as an invasive plant and is on the "Secondary Noxious Weed" list.
 A number of other states also list it as such.
 The plant is not considered a threat to intact prairies and savannas.
 However, when it enters a disturbed site it will compete with native plants.
 It has naturalized all across the United States.